Aeneid: Style

 As with other classical Latin poetry, the meter is based on the length of syllables rather than the stress, though the interplay of meter and stress is also important.
-Virgil also incorporated such poetic devices as alliteration, onomatopoeia, synecdoche, and assonance.
+Virgil also incorporated such poetic devices as alliteration, onomatopoeia, synecdoche, assonance, and hyperbole.
 Furthermore, he uses personification, metaphor, and simile in his work, usually to add drama and tension to the scene.
 An example of a simile can be found in book II when Aeneas is compared to a shepherd who stood on the high top of a rock unaware of what is going on around him.
 It can be seen that just as the shepherd is a protector of his sheep, so too is Aeneas to his people.

 As was the rule in classical antiquity, an author's style was seen as an expression of his personality and character.
 Virgil's Latin has been praised for its evenness, subtlety and dignity.